Vocaluxe/Vocaluxe/README.md

 It features mouse, keyboard, gamepad and Wiimote navigation, a multi-language interface, and singer profiles with avatars and supports songs in CP1250/52 and UTF8 encodings.

 Supported Operating Systems / Requirements:
-- WinXP, Vista, Windows 7 with .NET 4.0
+- WinXP, Vista, Windows 7, Windows 8, Windows 8.1 and Windows 10 with .NET 4.0
 - 1 GHz CPU, 512 MB RAM, Graphics card with OpenGL 2.1 or DirectX 9.0 support